Commercial Demolitions

 Field Value

-Source https://data.detroitmi.gov/maps/detroitmi::commercial-demolitions-2
+Source https://data.detroitmi.gov/datasets/detroitmi::commercial-demolitions-2

 Created September 13, 2024, 13:18 (UTC)